-Each dot in the chart below was a member of the Senate in 1980.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Muskie is shown as a purple triangle. (analysis methodology)
+Muskie is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Muskie was the primary sponsor of 5 bills that were enacted:

 - S. 1148 (96th): A bill to reauthorize Title I of the Marine Protection, Research, and Sanctuaries Act, and for other purposes.

 - S.J.Res.
 83 (96th): A joint resolution to authorize the Camp Fire Girls of Cundys Harbor, Maine, to erect a memorial in the District of Columbia.

 - S. 1146 (96th): An act to extend for three fiscal years the authorizations for appropriations under the Safe Drinking Water Act.

 - S. 2299 (93rd): Joint Funding Simplification Act

 - S. 2812 (93rd): An Act to amend the Federal Water Pollution Control Act to establish the ratio for allocation of treatment works construction grant funds, to insure that grants may ...